ghufranullah1997/Evaluation_of_Machine_Learning_Models/README.md

 # 📊 Evaluation of Machine Learning Methods

 This repository contains material and summaries related to the course **"Evaluation of Machine Learning Methods"**, which builds on the foundation laid by *Data Analysis and Knowledge Discovery* and *Statistical Data Analysis*.
-The course emphasizes statistically rigorous techniques for estimating the real-world performance of AI and machine learning systems.
+The course emphasizes statistical techniques for estimating the real-world performance of AI and machine learning systems.

 ---